 Qualifications summaries allow you to place all of your achievements and strengths right at the top of the page where the hiring manager will see them immediately.

-Resume objectives are often more suitable for new graduates, or those targeting a specific position.
+A resume objective is often more suitable for new graduates, or those targeting a specific position.

 Or if you’d like some other options, you can’t go wrong with a concise resume profile or an emphatic professional summary.
 Career objectives should be used primarily if you have minimal (or no) work experience – mix things up if you can.